torkil/cerebral/README.md

 * Loading and unloading modules
 * Methods for publishing and subscribing to events.
 Used for inter module communication.

+### Sandbox

+Modules are started with their own sandbox objects that restrict jquery DOM acces to the element their given.

 ### Backbone extensions

 Many of the Backbone classes are extended with features and functionality the programmers often have to write themselves or use plugins to use.